Eric8932/GRACE/README.md

   </a>
 </p>

+## Introduction

+Unlike other methods that generate a large number of candidate updates in each iteration to ensure prompt improvement—often at the cost of efficiency, our GRACE method performs more targeted and effective prompt updates.
+Additionally, when optimization stagnates, GRACE activates adaptive compression to help escape local optima.

 <p align="center">
 <img src="./images/method.png" alt="Method Comparison" width="700" title="Method Comparison"/>
 </p>
-Unlike other methods that generate a large number of candidate updates in each iteration to ensure prompt improvement—often at the cost of efficiency, GRACE performs more targeted and effective prompt updates.
-Additionally, when optimization stagnates, GRACE activates adaptive compression to help escape local optima.

 ## Data
 In the **datasets** folder, we provide the data for 5 challenging BBH tasks.
 All other datasets can be downloaded from HuggingFace.